Sondren1288/simple-maths/CONTRIBUTING.md

 # Contributing
-If you wish to contribute a function, please add a docstring as a description of the function.
+If you wish to contribute a *function*, please add a docstring as a description of the function.
-The docstring does not need to be in-depth, but should give a quick idea of what the function does.
-The more complex the function, the bigger the docstring should naturally be.
 Inline comments are also greatly appreciated, especially for parts that are harder to follow, or just for reasoning.
 If possible, try also to keep the return statement clean, so that it is somewhat easy to see what is returned.
 ```python
     return length_
 ```
-is a lot better than
+is preferred over
 ```python
     return sum([1 for x in list_])
 ```
 Please keep this in mind when making pull-requests.

 The project uses 4 spaces and not tabs.
 It also, as a general rule, uses 2 newlines between functions.

 As a student, my commit-speed may be somewhat unstable, but I will try to get through PRs as they come in.

 ## A note on docstrings
 The docstrings does not need to be complex or in depth, but they should tell what the function does, and what to expect in return.
+Larger and more complex function naturally have larger docstrings.

 The below is taken from the official (PEP257 Docstring Convention)[https://peps.python.org/pep-0257/].
 When adding docstrings, try to add the arguments as well, so that it is easier for others to know what the different parts are.